 If you are a Manchester alum, there were people who paved the way for you.
 They helped construct buildings.
 They built the endowment.
 They created scholarship funds.
 And they gave faithfully to The Manchester Fund.
 Now it’s our turn to pave the way for future generations of Manchester students just as others once did for us.

 We’d like to extend a special “thank you” to President Switzer and Melanie Harmon.
 President Switzer has provided sound leadership for Students First! and has made innumerable visits to potential donors explaining why the campaign is so important.
-Melanie Harmon, serving as interim vice president, has kept the Office of University Advancement team focused on the goal.
+Melanie Harmon, serving as interim vice president, has kept the Advancement Office team focused on the goal.

 Manchester has been graduating “persons of ability and conviction” for more than a century.
 Students First! is a way for alumni and friends to say “Yes!” to many more years of a mission fulfilled.